Inventory Management Glossary

 Packing Slips: A packing slip (also known as a bill of parcel, unpacking note, packaging slip, (delivery) docket, delivery list, manifest or customer receipt), is a shipping document that accompanies delivery packages, usually inside an attached shipping pouch or inside the package itself.

 Partial Fulfillment: When a customer orders more than one item and one or more is in-stock and one or more is out-of-stock, fulfillment may be split so the available stock can be fulfilled immediately and the remaining item(s) is separated to be fulfilled upon availability.

 Pick and Pack: Selecting items and packing them for fulfillment.
 Many retailers choose to use barcoding to make this process faster and more accurate.

 Pick Lists: A document that indicates which items should be taken from your inventory to fulfill orders.
 This is particularly useful for shippers with a large amount of inventory, volume of orders, or customers ordering many SKUs.

 Pop-up Store: A retail store that is opened temporarily to take advantage of a trend or a seasonal product.
 Demand for products sold in pop-up retail is typically short-lived.
-Pop-up retail stores are found most often in the apparel and toy industries.
+Pop-up retail stores are found most often in the apparel and cosmetic industries.

-Preorder Preorders: Enable retailers to test demand for products as well as build excitement for launches.
+Preorders: Enable retailers to test demand for products as well as build excitement for launches.
 They can accept preorders for a product without actually having it in stock or ready for immediate fulfillment.

 Product Tags: A subset of product taxonomy, product tags facilitate searching for products.
 They are especially useful when thousands of SKUs/variants are present.